Shunosaurus: Description

 Shunosaurus was first estimated to be 11 m long; later and more complete finds indicated a somewhat smaller size.
 In 2010 Gregory S. Paul estimated the length at 9.5 m, the weight at 3 MT.
-Shunosaurus was very short-necked for a sauropod, being only "surpassed" in this respect by Brachytrachelopan.
+Shunosaurus was very short-necked for a sauropod, comparable to certain members of Dicraeosauridae.
 The skulls found are mostly compressed or disarticulated and the interpretation of the head form has varied from broad, short and deep to extremely narrow and pointed.
 The upper and lower jaws were strongly curved upwards, allowing them to function as a pair of garden shears.
 The teeth were fairly robust but elongated with a crown length of up to 8 cm.
 They show a unique combination of a cylindrical body ending in a spatulate tip.
 Published in 1989 was the discovery that the tail ended in a club, equipped on its top with two successive spikes formed by cone-shaped osteoderms with a length of 5 cm.
 The club was probably used to fend off predators.